YuneVK/pokedex/README.md

 yarn dev
 ```

-Open http://localhost:3000/ in your browser to view the Pokedex.
+Open http://localhost:3000/ in your browser to view the Pokédex.

 <p align="right"><a href="#readme-top">🔼 back to top</a></p>